Chenrop Samphaodi: Club career

+Chenrop made his professional debut with BEC Tero Sasana as a substitute in a 3–1 loss to Bangkok United on 4 April 2015.

 International career

 Chenrop won the 2015 Southeast Asian Games with Thailand U23, and scored two goals in the tournament.
 In 2016 Chenrop was selected in Thailand U23 squad for 2016 AFC U-23 Championship in Qatar.
 In March, 2016 Chenrop was called up in a friendly match against South Korea, and was substituted on in the second half of that match.

 In August 2017, he won the Football at the 2017 Southeast Asian Games with Thailand U23.